-code FI223ML

-objectives in relation to secondary Wittgenstein's philosophy in co
+- introduction to Wittgenstein's philosophy - reading and discussing Wittgenstein's philosophy in context and in relation to secondary literature - working on philosophical ideas with a Wittgensteinian background

-contents Ludwig Wittgenstein (born 18 was one of the most influentia much of the current analytic ar as approaches in logic, linguis as having developed different Through a close reading of ce touch on salient themes from epistemology, action and understanding of Wittgenstei also be explored in order to te 889 in Vienna - died 1951 in C I thinkers of the 20th century, wh ad continental strands of philosop stics and psychology.
-He is often and even opposing trends in ph ntral passages of Wittgenstein's the philosophy of language, ps normativity.
-While establis n's approach, his way of thinki est our own philosophical ideas. ambridge) no shaped ohy as well portrayed ilosophy.
-PI, we will sychology, shing an
+Ludwig Wittgenstein (born 1889 in Vienna - died 1951 in Cambridge) was one of the most influential thinkers of the 20th century, who shaped much of the current analytic and continental strands of philosophy as well as approaches in logic, linguistics and psychology.
+He is often portrayed as having developed different and even opposing trends in philosophy.
+Through a close reading of central passages of Wittgenstein's PI, we will touch on salient themes from the philosophy of language, psychology, epistemology, action and normativity.
+While establishing an understanding of Wittgenstein's approach, his way of thinking should also be explored in order to test our own philosophical ideas.

-r prof dr M. Lenz

-lecturer prof dr M. Lenz
+coördinator prof dr M. Lenz lecturer prof dr M. Lenz

-programme e Bachelor Ba Philosophy Exchange Courses
+programme Bachelor Exchange Courses

-phase Bachelor

-period Semester II a

-credits 5 EC

-literature Primary text: Ludwig Wittgenstein // transl. by G. E. M. Anscombe, P. M. S. Hacker, and J. Schulte, revised fourth edition, Oxford: Blackwell 2009, Philosophical Investigations Further advice on literature during the course will be provided
+Primary text: Ludwig Wittgenstein // transl. by G. E. M. Anscombe, P. M. S. Hacker, and J. Schulte, revised fourth edition, Oxford: Blackwell 2009, Philosophical Investigations assessment Essay, commentary or blog post

-language English
+Further advice on literature during the course will be provided

-format Seminar / lecture
+Seminar / lecture

-assessment Essay, commentary or blog post